kariustobias/acme-rs/README.md

 - You have the option to generate you keypair for the certificate first before executing the client. <br>
 - By default, acme-rs will send the request to the URL https://acme-v02.api.letsencrypt.org/directory.
 However, you can manually change the ACME Server URL by using the `--server` flag.
 Just make sure you pass in the URL pointing to the _directory_ information.
 The client then fetches all paths for further requests from the endpoint.

+This crate also exposes a libary which allows users to acquire a certificate within their own code.
+The documentation can be found on docs.rs.
+The main function exposed by the libary is `generate_cert_for_domain`.

 ## Installation

 The installation process is done via `crates.io`.
 To install the lates version of this tool just run